Bushey Cemetery and Prayer Halls, London – Projects

 Community & Public

 - United Synagogue

-The project is being delivered in two phases, the initial enabling works phase involved the installation of the major civil engineering and landscaping works; involving a series of swales, weirs and ponds to help maintain natural drainage on the site and provide new habitats for wildlife.
-The second phase sees the construction of the prayer halls and associated buildings.
-These are being constructed in loadbearing rammed earth walls and glulaminated timber roofs.
-Elliott Wood have worked closely with the architects and rammed earth specialists to provide a robust solution that delivers the ambitious 7.0m high structures with simple, elegant detailing.
+The project was delivered in two phases.
+The initial enabling works phase involved the installation of major civil engineering and landscaping works, in which a series of swales, weirs and ponds were introduced to help maintain natural drainage on the site and provide new habitats for wildlife.
+The second phase saw the construction of the prayer halls and associated buildings.